Nick Minnerath: Cholet Basket (2014–2015)

-Cleveland Cavaliers / Canton Charge (2015–16)
+Cleveland Cavaliers / Canton Charge (2015–2016)

 On September 28, 2015, Minnerath signed with the Cleveland Cavaliers.
 However, he was later waived by the Cavaliers on October 22 after appearing in three preseason games.
 On October 30, he was acquired by the Canton Charge of the NBA Development League as an affiliate player of the Cavaliers.
 On November 14, he made his debut for the Charge in a 106–99 loss to the Maine Red Claws, recording 17 points, 10 rebounds and one block in 38 minutes.
 At the season's end, he was named to the All-NBA D-League Second Team after playing in 49 games and averaging 18.5 points on .508 shooting and 6.9 rebounds in 29.9 minutes per game, helping the Charge tie a franchise record 31 wins.

-Avtodor Saratov (2016–17)
+Avtodor Saratov (2016–2017)

 On July 15, 2016, Minnerath signed with the Russian team Avtodor Saratov.
 Minnerath had an outstanding scoring season, as he was crowned the VTB United League Scoring Champion, after averaging 23.3 points per game during the 2016–17 season.
 To go along with this accomplishment, he was also the scoring leader of the European-wide 3rd-tier level Basketball Champions League's 2016–17 season, with an average of 20.3 points per game.

-Shanghai Sharks (2017–18)
+Shanghai Sharks (2017–2018)

 On July 18, 2017, Minnerath signed with the Shanghai Sharks of the Chinese Basketball Association.

 Minnerath with Jimmer Fredette (other American import) led the Sharks to the playoffs.
 They were defeated by the Beijing Ducks in the first round.

 Minnerath was one of top two players in points scored per minute.
 He averaged 27.9 points in 29 minutes of play.
 He shot .490 from 2 point area, an eye popping 46% from three, and .873 from the line.
 Minnerath also led team in rebounds with 8.5 per game.

 Very successful first year in China for Minnerath.

-Xinjiang Flying Tigers (2018–present)
+Xinjiang Flying Tigers (2018)

 On November 15, 2018, Minnerath was reported to have signed with Xinjiang Flying Tigers.

 Minnerath left Xinjiang-Flying-Tigers of the CBA in December of his own choice to play in BSN in Puerto Rico.
 This allowed him to be closer to his new child in Florida.

-Leones de Ponce (2019-present)
+Leones de Ponce (2019)

 On January 12, 2019, Minnerath was reported to have signed with Leones de Ponce [Baloncesto Superior National] (BSN).
 Minnerath was a first team All-Star for the BSN.
 He also was the league's leading scorer with an average of 21.9 points per game.
-On July 16, 2019 he officially signed with the Seoul Samsung Thunders of the KBL (Korean Basketball League).
+On July 16, 2019, he officially signed with the Seoul Samsung Thunders of the KBL (Korean Basketball League).